 Targeting Capabilities: Precision or Breadth?

 One of the strongest features of both platforms is their targeting ability.
-But the way you reach your audience varies greatly between Facebook and Google Ads.
+But the way you reach your audience varies greatly between Facebook vs Google Ads.

 Google Ads: Keywords as King